mv2a/maze/README.md

 ## Assumptions, comments:
-- upgraded to java 1.8 to be able to use the latest features java 8 has to offer
+- upgraded to java 1.8 to be able to use the latest features
 - maze dimensions can be different (number of rows and columns should not be equal)
-- maze format check is not comprehensive due to time restrictions and to keep things simple, but based on the idea implemented in the solution it should be easily extended with more detailed validation.
+- maze format check is not comprehensive due to time restrictions and to keep things simple
 - logging framework is not used for now (for production code it would be considered based on debugging / operation needs)
 - `main` method is not provided, acceptance tests reading in the input file and verify the criteria based on it

 ## Testing
 - `mvn test` to run unit and acceptance tests

+- Thanks for the review!